 Recruit and Retain Younger Drivers Without Spending More Money - The average age of your driver population is going through the roof and you desperately need a game plan to bring the next generation into your trucking company.
-What can you do to recruit more drivers without spending a ton on marketing and advertising?
+What can you do recruit more drivers without spending a ton on marketing and advertising?

 Before you get started on creating a driver retention plan, you have to identify the pain points that cause drivers to leave in the first place.
 All drivers are different and have their own reasons for joining your company.
 They have their own reasons for leaving as well, but with a little research, you’ll find some repetition in why drivers leave.
 Then you can get to the root-cause of the issue and stop turnover at its source.

+More likely than not, these are the issues your drivers care about.
+However, it’s still important to do some digging of your own.
 Use exit interviews and similar tools to identify problems in all aspects of the job, especially in these areas:

 Read the articles below to learn more about understanding the why behind driver turnover:

 Restaurants and Driver Retention - What if you ran your trucking company like a restaurant?
 What if you treated your drivers like customers?
 Sound like a strange comparison?
 Maybe, but I don’t find it strange at all.

 5 Topics You Should Be Teaching in Your Truck Driver Safety Training - Professional drivers are held to high standards, and need training to match.
 Read our 5 driver safety topics that are must-haves in your training sessions.